MEET SHAWNDA

 she/her

-Licensed Marriage and Family Therapy Associate
+Marriage and Family Therapy Associate

 Whatever story brought you here, you are welcome to come as you are.

 Therapy with me is deeply human.
 We’ll explore what’s been carried and what’s been buried, while making space for what’s possible.
-This is a space where all of you is welcome — including the parts still becoming.
+This is a space where all of you is welcome— including the parts still becoming.

 Training and Education